Introduction

 If necessary, we bring shortcuts for installed linux applications to the KDE Plasma taskbar.

-If Ubuntu 20.04 requires you to log out of your user account in order to apply changes to the settings, or you need to restart the OS, to do this, in Windows Terminal, enter the command:
+If there's no Ubuntu 20.04 requires you to log out of your user account to apply changes to the settings, or you need to reboot the OS, for this in Windows In Terminal, enter the command:

 wsl -d Ubuntu20.04 --shutdown

-With a shortcut Plasma-desktop or Konsole you can run the KDE Plasma Ubuntu 20.04 GUI.
-For example, install with Konsole GIMP graphics editor:
+With a shortcut Plasma-desktop or Konsole you can run the KDE Plasma GUI Ubuntu 20.04.
+For example, we will install using Konsole GIMP graphics editor:

 After installation is complete, run from Konsole GIMP graphics editor: